 Character Elements Design Responses Building height and form New development should complement the 1-2 storey building height and simple building forms of existing dwellings. • Buildings should not penetrate the indigenous tree canopy, where a canopy is present.
 Buildings should be designed to follow the topography of the land, and minimise the need for cut and fill throughout the site.
 New buildings at or near ridgelines should be designed and sited below the height of trees along the ridgeline.
-Complement the building forms, natural materials such as mudbrick, siting of existing dwellings and articulate the front façades of buildings through the use of setbacks, recesses and windows.
-New development should use a muted colour palette of earthen and bush tones, particularly greens, browns and greys. · Use non-reflective materials and finishes for walls, roofs and windows.
+Complement the building forms, natural materials such as mudbrick, earthy colour palette and siting of existing dwellings and articulate the front façades of buildings through the use of setbacks, recesses and windows.
 Buildings should provide a pitched roof with prominent eaves.
-Siting and setbacks Buildings should be set back a minimum of 4m from one side boundary to enable the planting of indigenous and native trees and understorey planting.
-Buildings should be set back at least 6m from a side boundary where canopy trees are proposed to be retained or planted.
-If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of indigenous canopy trees, amenity trees and understorey vegetation.
-Buildings should be sited to take into account the sharing of views corridors to the Diamond Creek, the Watsons Creek, the Yarra River, elevated ridgelines, vegetated areas and canopy trees.
-Gardens and landscaping Retain existing indigenous and native canopy trees, amenity trees and understorey vegetation and replant wherever possible.
-If this cannot be achieved, or a tree is considered appropriate for removal, the site should provide adequate space for offset planting of indigenous and native trees that will grow to a mature height similar to the mature height of the tree to be removed. • Ensure that all retained and proposed trees can reach maturity and are sustained over the longer term.
-Provide indigenous canopy trees occurring at a density of one to every 50-100m2 across the site until landscaping guidelines have been prepared and adopted by Council, in which case the relevant densities in the landscaping guidelines will prevail.
-Prepare a landscape plan to accompany all applications for new dwellings that utilises appropriate indigenous and native species as identified in the Nillumbik Live Local Plant Local Guide.
-The site area covered by buildings should not exceed 40 per cent.
+Siting and setbacks Buildings should be set back a minimum of 4m from one side boundary to enable the planting of indigenous trees and understorey planting.
+If more than one dwelling is proposed, provide sufficient separation between each dwelling to allow for the planting of indigenous/native trees and understorey vegetation. • Buildings should be sited to take into account the sharing of views corridors to the Diamond Creek, the Watsons Creek, the Yarra River, elevated ridgelines, vegetated areas and canopy trees.
+Gardens and landscaping Retain existing indigenous and native canopy trees and understorey vegetation and replant wherever possible.
+If this cannot be achieved, or a tree is considered appropriate for removal, the site should provide adequate space for offset planting of native trees tha will grow to a mature height similar to the mature height of the tree to be removed.
+Prepare a landscape plan to accompany all applications for new dwellings that utilise appropriate native species as identified in the Nillumbik Live Local Plant Local Guide.
+Provide significant indigenous and native canopy trees occurring at a density of one to every 50-100m2 across the site. · The site area covered by buildings should not exceed 40 per cent.
 Provide at least 40% of the site as permeable surface.
 Garage storage and vehicle access Locate garages and carports behind the line of the front dwelling façade, ensuring that they are integrated with the design of the dwelling.
-Minimise paving in front yards, including the driveway. · Provide only one vehicular crossover per typical site frontage. · Limit the width of vehicle accessways and minimise hard paving within the front setback Provide landscaping and plantings to soften the appearance of driveways.
+Minimise paving in front yards, including the driveway.
+Provide only one vehicular crossover per typical site frontage. · Limit the width of vehicle accessways and minimise hard paving within the front setback · Provide landscaping and plantings to the soften the appearance of driveways.
 Front Fencing Fencing should be set back from the front site boundary to allow for landscaping in front of the fence. • A front fence within 3 metres of a street should provide no or a low, open style up to 1.2m in height.

-Zoom-in Maps
+Zoom in Maps